chrisli30/RIL-DOCS/Documentations/BTC RBTC Conversion.md

 2.1 Get BTC address with RBTC private key
 If you forgot BTC public address you can retrieve it with RBTC private key from [https://utils.rsk.co/](https://utils.rsk.co/).

+> Note: If you want to generate the address on your local machine, git clone this repo [https://github.com/rsksmart/utils/](https://github.com/rsksmart/utils/) and open index.html in Browser.

 2.1 Check balance of BTC address on Bitcoin Testnet You can either use Electrum wallet downloaded earlier or from any Bitcoin explorer.